Have The Bears Eaten Goldilocks?

 While regime change is an absolute certainty when considering the evolution of economic and equity cycles, the rise in volatility and fall in global equity markets in February has shown once again how much equity markets tend to react in the short term to points of change.
 In this case, with a decent sized tantrum.

-Given that equity investors enjoyed an unusually stable and profitable period in 2017, change and evolution was always likely, with selling pressure the most obvious outcome.
-This is especially true with bears having sharpened their claws on the back of an almost 25% return for global equity markets in 2017.1 This has, of course, come on top of the monumental returns over the past nine years (Figure 1).
+Given equity investors have enjoyed an unusually profitable and certain period in 2017, change and evolution was always likely, with selling pressure the most obvious outcome.
+This is especially true with bears having sharpened their claws on the back of a +25% return for global equity markets in 20171.
+This has of course come on top of the monumental returns over the past nine years (Figure 1).

 Sources: MSCI and FactSet.